MeU1024/qc-vis/README.md

 You should make sure that your Python file can run in the Visual Studio Code workspace,  and  the corresponding environment is properly configured in the workspace’s Python interpreter.

-click `Build QC` and Waiting for the Python script to finish running ( Debug console will show `Python process exited with code 0` when finish)
+click `Build QC` and Waiting for the Python script to finish running

 then click `View QC`